BaoAdrian/GoFish/README.md

   Rank Suit
   Rank Suit
   ...
+  A hearts
+  8 diamonds
+  9 spades
   ```

-  Rank will be provided in the following range: A, 2-10, J, Q, K. The program will read the Rank in as a character and type case it to an int with the following guidelines:
+  Suits are formatted as all lowercase and placed a single space after the given Rank.
+Rank will be provided in the following range: A, 2-10, J, Q, K. The program will read the Rank in as a character and typecast it to an <strong>int</strong> with the following guidelines:

   ```
   A -> 1